TheWorstGithubUser/Night-Shift/README.md

-# Night-Shift
-Night Shift is a game built in the Unity engine for a team project in CSC 449 at Eastern Kentucky University
+Night Shift
+Developed By:
+Dakota Castle
+Caleb Abney
+Benjamin Haeckler
+Makendra Phipps

+Overview
+	Night Shift is a 2D top down survival game.
+The player takes on the role of a night shift mall cop in the 80s.
+Each night brings